TheKlodster/Jungle-Japes-Buff/README.md

 - Initial release.

-1.1
+#### Version 1.1
 - Fixed sound effect not playing on jar file.
+Prevented users from not being able to any sound effects.